trilemma-dev/SecureXPC/FAQ.md

 - [Exploiting XPC in AntiVirus Software](https://youtu.be/zQlE7AzgGdI)
 - [OSX XPC Revisited - 3rd Party Application Flaws](https://youtu.be/KPzhTqwf0bA)
 - [Abusing & Security XPC in macOS apps](https://youtu.be/ezxD5M90Mmc)

-## It's simple
-XPC is very powerful, but it can also be very arcane.
-SecureXPC offers a simple yet powerful client server API.
-This is done by supporting most common scenarios while excluding a few less common ones.
-For example it takes just a few lines of code for your app to asynchronously call your server and get back a reponse.
-Only a little bit more code is needed for your client to receive an `AsyncThrowingStream` which can be populated on demand by the server as needed.

-This simplicity is achieved in a few key ways:
-- Full Swift concurrency (`async` and `await`) means there's no need to use handlers and closures
-- Bidirectional functionality is exposed as an `AsyncThrowingStream` instead of adhoc function calls
-- Routing is built into SecureXPC, you don't have to roll your own solution as you would when using the C API
-- Security is automatic

 # What are the differences between `Codable` vs `NSSecureCoding`?
 SecureXPC uses types conforming to Swift's `Codable` protocol to serialize data across the XPC connection.
 Due to the